Uniformization of cofat domains on metric two-spheres: Preliminaries

 \end{definition} Here $|\gamma|$ denotes the trajectory of the curve $\gamma$ and $\int_{\gamma} \rho \, ds$ is the curve integral of the restriction of $\gamma$ to $\Omega$.
 More precisely, the restriction is a countable union of disjoint curves $\gamma_j$, each of which maps onto a component of $|\gamma| \setminus \mathcal{C}(\Omega)$, and we can define

-We will apply the quasi-invariance of the transboundary modulus under quasiconformal mappings between metric surfaces. \begin{theorem} Let $\Omega$ and $D$ be subdomains of metric surfaces $X$ and $Y$, respectively.
-If $f: \Omega \to D$ is a $K-QC$ mapping, then for every curve family $\Gamma$ in $\hat{\Omega}$, we have
+We will apply the quasi-invariance of the transboundary modulus under quasiconformal maps between metric surfaces. \begin{theorem} Let $\Omega$ and $D$ be subdomains of metric surfaces $X$ and $Y$, respectively.
+If $f: \Omega \to D$ is a $K$-QC map, then for every curve family $\Gamma$ in $\hat{\Omega}$, we have

 \end{theorem}